Eirinits/psoKC2.0_model/README.md

 The model was built by Eir Aker and refined by Eirini Tsirvouli.
 Both contributed to its analysis.

-This repository contains ipynb files and psoriatic keratinocyte model-related files as described in paper "Patient-specific logical models replicate phenotype responses to psoriatic and anti-psoriatic stimuli".
+This repository contains ipynb files and psoriatic keratinocyte model-related files as described in the *"Patient-specific logical models replicate phenotype responses to psoriatic and anti-psoriatic stimuli"* paper.

 ## How to run this notebook?